Skip to Content

 Protect Your Family’s Wealth with Our Legal Guidance

-There is some property that can be protected from probate to prevent it from being used to pay off debts or taxes.
-The South Dakota probate lawyers at Aspen Legacy Planning can help you learn more about how to protect more of your family’s belongings.
+Some property can be protected from probate to help shield it from being used to pay debts or taxes.
+The South Dakota probate lawyers at Aspen Legacy Planning offer guidance to help families understand ways to protect important assets.

 Need Help with Probate?
-Our experienced South Dakota probate attorneys are here to guide you.
-Contact us today at (605) 610-4016 for a no-obligation consultation.
+Our experienced South Dakota probate lawyers are here to guide you.
+Contact us online today at (605) 610-4016 for a no-obligation consultation.

 Understanding the Steps Involved in Probate

-If a will is in place at the time of your passing, the executor you named will primarily handle the administration.
-If there is no will in place, the probate court will have to designate a personal representative to keep track of the estate.
+If a will is in place at the time of your passing, the executor you named primarily manages the administration under South Dakota law.
+Without a will, the probate court appoints a personal representative to oversee the estate.

 During probate: